 That night I thought about that particular statement made about our women for hours..

 Being a man, I wanted to prove that statement.
-So one day I persued a woman from one of the said tribe.
+So one day I pursued a woman from one of the said tribe.
 A young voluptuous beautiful girl.
 She was in her mid twenties, In college.
 I did not love her.
 I just wanted to ‘taste’ her.
 After days of persuading, I finally got her!
 And yes, the experience was ‘out of this world’.
-I loved the way she responded during intercouse, she was well lubricated, she occasionally took charge, and she came, severally… We both enjoyed the experience – And confirmed the statement made by my colleagues.
+I loved the way she responded during intercourse, she was well lubricated, she occasionally took charge, and she had several orgasms.
+We both enjoyed the experience – And confirmed the statement made by my colleagues.
 I wanted her, again and again.
 But I felt guilty.
 I was cheating on my wife!

 They type of FGM performed in my community is bad.
-They cut off the clitoris which is the ‘engine’.
+They cut off the clitoris.
 They also cut out the vaginal lips.
 See, when having sex with my wife, I always have to be careful not to bruise or hurt her- because she was left with a scar.